dridi/libvmod-querystring/README.rst

 DESCRIPTION
 ===========

 Varnish multi-purpose vmod for URI query-string manipulation.
+Can be used to normalize for instance request URLs or Location response headers.

 FUNCTIONS
 =========